jowharshamshiri/tg-hcl-lsp/README.md

 This extension is under active development and new features are being added regularly.
 Please report any issues or feature requests in the [GitHub repository](https://github.com/jowharshamshiri/tg-hcl-lsp/issues). 🚀🚀🚀

+If you found this helpful, consider supporting my work with a [tip](https://ko-fi.com/jowharshamshiri).
+Your support helps me create more quality tools.

 ## Features

 ### Terragrunt.hcl Dependency Tree